Gene Technologies (A Level only) (AQA A Level Biology): Exam Questions

 Suggest which person this was and explain your answer.

-Name the other enzyme the scientist added to the mixture to form recombinant plasmids and describe its function.
+Name the enzyme, other than the restriction enzyme, that the scientist needed to add to the mixture to form recombinant plasmids.
+Describe its function.

 Explain the reason for this.